Loneliness in Marriage

 - Try to understand your partner by finding out how they feel about situations.
 Ask them questions and really listen to their answers.

-Talking to a counsellor together is also helpful in reconnecting as they will listen to both sides and help you see the positive in each other.
-They can help you to unravel the causes of the disconnect which may be a surprise to one or both of you.
+Talking to a counsellor together may also be helpful in reconnecting as they will listen to both sides and help you see the positive in each other.
+They can help you to unravel the causes of the disconnect, which may be a surprise to one or both of you.
 Unlike friends, the counsellor is unbiased and not emotionally involved in your relationship, as well as having training and experience, so you can trust their professional wisdom.